Top results

 Non-uniform days have been part of school life for as long as anyone can remember.

-They’re most commonly used as a quick answer to the question of how to raise money on national charity days like Red Nose Day, but some schools also use them as rewards for students who have achieved certain milestones, such as a high level of attendance.
+We most commonly use them as a quick answer to the question of how to raise money on national charity days like Red Nose Day.
+Some schools also use them as rewards for students who have achieved certain milestones, such as a high level of attendance.

 Poverty shame